Thiem out of sync, out of French Open with 10th loss in row | Sports-Games

 The situation has become dire enough that Thiem, a 28-year-old Austrian once ranked No. 3 but now No. 194, acknowledged after being beaten 6-3, 6-2, 6-4 by Hugo Dellien that perhaps it's time for him to head to the lower-level Challenger Tour to get a win and gain some confidence.

-After lamenting his forehand, his backhand and a too-low first-serve percentage, Thiem got to the bigger issue: ''Sometimes, I do really stupid decisions during the rally, drop shots or down-the-line (groundstrokes) at the wrong moment.
-(In) match match situations, I'm not playing well. ...
-Then, for example, there was one game today where I did four or five forehand return mistakes in a row, where I'm thinking, What the heck is happening?'''
+After lamenting his forehand, his backhand, and a too-low first-serve percentage, Thiem got to the bigger issue: "Sometimes, I do really stupid decisions during the rally, drop shots or down-the-line (groundstrokes) at the wrong moment.
+(In) match situations, I'm not playing well. ...
+Then, for example, there was one game today where I did four or five forehand return mistakes in a row, where I'm thinking, What the heck is happening?'"
 His quick departure was not the only noteworthy development on a cloudy, occasionally drizzly Day 1 at the year's second major tennis tournament, which welcomed back pre-pandemic sights and sounds of full attendance and no masks in the stands.

+Carlos Alcaraz, the 19-year-old from Spain who is seeded No. 6 and a popular pick to win his first Grand Slam trophy, advanced just as cleanly and quickly as expected against "lucky loser" Juan Ignacio Londero 6-4, 6-2, 6-0 in the day's last match at Court Philippe Chatrier.
+Another teen, 18-year-old American Coco Gauff, also moved on, beating Canadian qualifier Rebecca Marino 7-5, 6-0.

 Given Thiem's troubles — sure, he was the runner-up to Rafael Nadal in Paris in 2018 and 2019, and to Novak Djokovic at the Australian Open in 2020, but his last victory came in May 2021 — there were other results that probably were more surprising.